 This afternoon, watch for green turtles as Zodiacs zigzag through coral reefs and shallow sandbars to land on a white-sand beach.
 On this tiny uninhabited island, groves of coconut palms adorn the lagoon shore as sooty terns and white-tailed tropicbirds soar overhead.
 Snorkel over a coral drop-off or enjoy a dive in deeper waters populated by large pelagic fish.
 We spend the afternoon cruising the Pacific Ocean and enjoying the many amenities the Caledonian Sky has to offer.

 Ngulu is a large, stunning atoll, its ring-shaped lagoon bordered by tiny islets with swaying palm trees and beaches that offer a nesting ground to sea turtles.
 Go ashore to meet with the chief and the small number of villagers living on Ngulu Atoll.
 Afterwards visit the nearby palm-clad sandy islets for nature walks, birding, snorkeling, and diving.

 Disembark this morning.
 A highlight today is the opportunity to snorkel in Jellyfish Lake; named one of the Seven Biological Wonders of the World, this unique lake system is a prime example of biological isolation.
 Enjoy an otherworldly experience as you snorkel among hundreds of amazing melon-sized jellyfish that have lost their ability to sting.
 Check in to the Palau Pacific Resort for dinner and a chance to relax before your late evening flight.
-Arrive in the USA the next day.

 Standard Suite - 244 sq feet, ocean-view cabin with sitting area, bathroom, and portholes; bed can be configured as two twins or one double